brianhyun/web-forum/client/README.md

 ## Non-Technical

+### Tracking Progress

 It's a good idea to have some sort of progress-charting system in place for keeping track of what you've finished, what you're currently working on, and what you have left to do.

 Having such a system in place expedites the development process.
 You don't have to waste time trying to orient yourself on what to do whenever you start working.
 (This wasn't a necessity when I was working on smaller projects.)

 And, there are certain problems or features that aren't important at the moment, but may have to be dealt with at a later point in time.
 This system would keep a record of those accounts.

+### Work Habits

+If at all possible, try to end each session with a feature finished or a bug resolved.

+Recognize when you've been sitting on a bug for too long.
+If no progress towards a solution is being made, then consider taking a break.